containers/podman/CONTRIBUTING.md

 ## Submitting Pull Requests

 No Pull Request (PR) is too small!
-Typos, additional comments in the code, new testcases, bug fixes, new features, more documentation, ... it's all welcome!
+Typos, additional comments in the code, new test cases, bug fixes, new features, more documentation, ... it's all welcome!

 While bug fixes can first be identified via an "issue", that is not required.